ton-community/ton-docs/docs/develop/dapps/payment-processing/accept-payments-in-a-telegram-bot-2.md

                          parse_mode=ParseMode.MARKDOWN)
 ```

 It's pretty simple.
-We just get the balance from database and send the message to user.
+We just get the balance from the database and send the message to the user.

 #### Deposit button

-And what about second button - `Deposit`?
+And what about the second `Deposit` button?
 Here is the function for it:

 ```python
 @dp.message_handler(commands='deposit')